syncfusion-content/wpf-docs/wpf/SfImageEditor/ToolbarCustomization.md

 {% endtabs %}

-### Add Item
+### Add item

-You can add additional item to the toolbar and can perform your own operation.
-To add additional item, specify the toolbar item and add it in the ToolbarItems collection as in below snippet.
-You can specify your own template using the `IconTemplate` property in the `ToolbarItem`.
+You can add additional items to the toolbar and can perform your own operation.
+To add an additional item, specify the toolbar item, and add it in the ToolbarItems collection as demonstrated in following code snippet.
+You can specify your own template using the `IconTemplate` property in `ToolbarItem`.

 {% tabs %}